 Imagine if 20 people are willing to pay $2 each for an acorn, but acorns only cost $1.
 A supply of 30 acorns would run out quickly if each person can afford to buy two.
 If the price of acorns goes up to $2, it hits the limit buyers are willing to pay, and the supply of 30 is enough to go around.

-That supply-and-demand shift has a ripple effect throughout the economy, resulting in overall inflation.
+That supply-and-demand shift has a ripple effect throughout the economy, resulting in shifts in aggregate supply and demand and overall inflation.

 For example, when wages increase, consumers may undertake home improvement projects.
 Their increased demand drives up prices for related services from house painters, electricians, and contractors.
 This increased business in turn increases demand and raises prices for the materials contractors use, driving business and wages in the sectors that produce those materials, and so on.